 The Toyota Camry is one of the most reliable sedans in the world.
 Yet, it needs regular maintenance like any other vehicle.
-Here is guide on how to replace the shock and struts on it.
+Here is a guide on how to replace the shock and struts on it.

-Front Shocks and Struts Replacement
+Front Shocks And Struts Replacement

 - First, park the Camry on level ground and engage the parking brake.
 Then, jack the front end into the air and support it with jack stands.
 Loosen and remove all front wheels.
 The front assemblies are under the front of the car, locate them by looking for springs with hardware that runs through them and connects to the end of the suspension and frame.